 18. Shower Curtain to Play Mat

-The final repurposing idea on our list involves a shower mat and paint or markers.
+The final idea on our list involves a shower mat and paint or markers.
 You can involve your kids in this project too because it’ll be for them.
 Once your shower curtain rips, there’s not much you can do to fix it.
 So, upcycle it instead.
 Start by carefully removing the shower curtains from the rings and laying it flat on the floor where your kids can get it.

 Give your kids the paint or markers and let them create their own play mat.
 They can add roads, buildings, and anything they’d like.
-They can use this mat over and over for their imaginative play, and you can use this repurposing idea several times with different shower curtains as they wear out.
+They can use this mat over and over for their imaginative play, and you can use this several times with different shower curtains as they wear out.

 The shower curtain gives your kids plenty of room to explore their creativity without getting paint or marker on your flooring.